 Reference to relative origin - select to use the relative origin as the reference point for testpoint coordinates.

-This region of the dialog becomes available only when the IPC format option is enabled.
+This region of the dialog becomes available only when the IPC-D-356A Report Format option is enabled.

 Adjacency Information - check to include a list of nets that could possibly be shorted, then enter the adjacency criteria in the text box.

 Board Outline - check to permit the description of outlines and other segment type data that are not connected to a specific net.
 Use the drop down to select the desired information.

 Conductor Traces - Refer to the IPC-D-356A spec for more detail.

 All generated testpoint files are named first by type (Fabrication or Assembly), then by filename.
 For example: Fabrication Testpoint Report for BoardFileName.
 The following file extensions are used, depending on which of the Report Formats is enabled: .txt, .CSV, .IPC (note that this is an ASCII file).

 The output path for generated files depends on how the output was generated:

 From an OutputJob file - the generated files are stored in a folder within the project folder.
 The naming and folder structure is defined in the Output Container that the Testpoint output is targeting.